computersciencecs/694/README.md

 ### Organise Input Files for Train Prompts

-The input files are: train_set.txt, dislike.txt, movie_info.csv, user.pkl, user_id_mapping.pkl, rating_matrix.pkl, pred.pkl, item.pkl, item_id_mapping.pkl, and item_id_mapping-all.pkl.
+The input files are: train_set.txt, dislike.txt, movie_info.csv, which are obtained from step 3;
+and user.pkl, user_id_mapping.pkl, rating_matrix.pkl, pred.pkl, item.pkl, item_id_mapping.pkl, and item_id_mapping-all.pkl, which are obtained from step 4.
 The output files are: pointwise.jsonl, pairwise.jsonl and listwise.jsonl.
 Put all input files in the ./RecRankerEval/train_and_inference/ directory.